sunilkumarm048/Local-Shop-Backend/README.md

-# Local Shop — Backend API
+# Sarvopakar (ସର୍ବୋପକାର) — Backend API

-REST + real-time API powering **Local Shop**, a hyperlocal commerce platform for
-India: customers order from nearby shops with fast delivery, local **service** providers are discoverable "near me," and shop owners, delivery partners, and admins each get their own tooling.
+REST + real-time API powering **Sarvopakar** (https://www.sarvopakar.com), a hyperlocal commerce platform for Odisha, India: customers order from nearby shops with fast delivery, book local **home-service** providers "near me" with live provider location, and shop owners, delivery partners, and admins each get their own tooling.
 This repo is the **Node/Express API**.
 The web client lives in a separate frontend repo.

 > Companion repo: [local-shop-frontend](https://github.com/sunilkumarm048/local-shop-frontend)